Pigeoncraft/SpigotPatcher/README.md

 ---------
 * **ver0.02** No longer need lombok or google commons.
 Now half the file size.

 * **ver0.03** Added more friendly looking file selection

 * **ver0.04** Lets use a browse button so people can type out paths if they want.

+* **ver0.05** Save last Location of Spigot jar if patch is successful.

 Download
 --------
-You can grab downloads of current and past versions from our [Jenkins server](http://ci.md-5.net/job/SpigotPatcher/).
+You can grab the download for the Latest GUI here: https://dl.dropboxusercontent.com/u/46799139/Spigot%20Patcher.jar

 Added GUI